crsl4/ccdprobs/results.md

 (((11,(12,(10,(9,(8,7))))),2),((6,(5,4)),3),1); 0.786589
 (2,((11,(12,(10,(9,(8,7))))),((6,(5,4)),3)),1); 0.140961
 ```
 The mean (bistro) tree is the second mb tree; the second bistro tree is the first mb tree.
+But the 1st tree in bistro matches the tree

 ### Simulated cats and dogs
 - sim cats dogs 1500: `ESS 2.76%`